YashB63/GFG-Daily-Questions/README.md

     For a given number N check if it is prime or not.
     A prime number is a number which is only divisible by 1 and itself.

+Day 60:

+  Q1: Panagram Checking:

+    Given a string s check if it is "Panagram" or not.

+    A "Panagram" is a sentence containing
+    every letter in the English Alphabet.

+  Q2: Non Repeating Character:

+    Given a string S consisting of lowercase Latin Letters.
+    Return the first non-repeating character in S.
+    If there is no non-repeating character, return '$'.

+  Q3: Run Length Encoding:

+    Given a string, Your task is to  complete the function encode that returns the run length encoded string for the given string.

+    eg if the input string is “wwwwaaadexxxxxx”, then the function should return “w4a3d1e1x6″.

+    You are required to complete the function encode that takes only one argument the string which is to be encoded and returns the encoded string.